Welcome to Goddard Vets Highbury

-We are members of the International Society of Feline Medicine and many of our branches have been awarded the internationally-recognised Cat-Friendly Clinic status.
+We are members of the International Society of Feline Medicine and many of our practices have been awarded the internationally recognised Cat-Friendly Clinic status.
 We take great care to ensure that our feline friends feel as comfortable as possible in our practices.
 Please ask us for help if your cat is particularly nervous visiting the vets.

 We offer 15-minute appointments as a standard for most consultations, giving you plenty of time to discuss your pet’s healthcare and ask any questions you may have.
 We are able to provide a range of services during the consultation and are always on hand to see your pet in an emergency if necessary.